 Land within the setting of these areas often makes an important contribution to maintaining their natural beauty, and where poorly located or designed development can do significant harm.
 This is especially the case where long views from or to the designated landscape are identified as important, or where the landscape character of land within and adjoining the designated area is complementary.
+Development within

-Development within the settings of these areas will therefore need sensitive handling that takes these potential impacts into account.4
+1 Appeal Ref: APP/G1630/W/20/3256319 Land off Ashmead Drive, Gotherington the settings of these areas will therefore need sensitive handling that takes these potential impacts into account.4